MSKazemi/SEANERGYS-MLOps/RepoLayout.md

 ```

 > For now deploy and smoke are placeholders.
-When you’re ready, swap in a Helm job that applies a Deployment + Service and then curl POST /predict.
+When we are ready, swap in a Helm job that applies a Deployment + Service and then curl POST /predict.
 >

 ---